Chris Konopka: Early life

-Amateur and college

 Konopka came through the youth system of the Jersey Shore Boca soccer club in South Jersey.
-In the summer of 2003 he played for the club's Premier Development League team.
-In the summer of 2004 he made 8 appearances for the Jersey Falcons in the same league.

-Providence College
+College career

 He played NCAA Division I collegiate soccer in the Big East Conference at Providence College from 2003 to 2006.
 Konopka earned himself trials in England after his senior season with Charlton Athletic, Cardiff City, and Walsall FC.
 However, he was unable to sign in the United Kingdom as his attempted acquisition of a Polish passport through ancestry had not yet been completed.

 Club career

-Kansas City Wizards
+Early career

+In the summer of 2003 he played for Jersey Falcons in the Premier Development League team.
+In the summer of 2004 he made 8 appearances for the Jersey Falcons in the same league.

 Konopka was drafted in the third round, 29th overall, by the Kansas City Wizards in 2007 MLS Supplemental Draft.
 He became the first player in the history of Providence College to be drafted by an MLS team.
 Konopka was released by the Wizards at the end of the 2007 season without making an appearance.